djeada/Algorithms-And-Data-Structures/notes/basic_concepts.md

 After 4th Pass: [2, 3, 4, 5, 8] (Sorted)
 ```

-* **Search Algorithms:** These algorithms are designed to find a specific item or value within a collection of data.
+II. **Search Algorithms** are designed to find a specific item or value within a collection of data.
 Examples include linear search, binary search, and depth-first search.

 Example: Binary Search